-Implementation of the Prevent Duty is overseen by the University Secretary who reports on a regular basis to University senior management and to Council.
+Implementation of the Prevent Duty is overseen by the Director of Legal & Governance who reports on a regular basis to University senior management and to Council.
 The University also ensures that all members of senior management is aware of the requirements of the Prevent Duty and has also provided briefings to SU sabbatical officers and staff.

-The University Secretary chairs a Task Group which staff from Legal & Governance, Security, and Student Experience and Support also attend to coordinate the University’s approach.
+The Director of Legal & Governance chairs a Task Group which staff from Legal & Governance, Security, and Student Experience and Support and the Dean of Students also attend to coordinate the University’s approach.
 The University has invited the Students’ Union President to attend these meetings.
 The Task Group also considers any potential referral to Channel, fully considering all circumstances and following advice from Wellbeing or HR.

 Implementation of the Prevent Duty in the HE sector is monitored by HEFCE.
 Each Higher Education Institution must provide an annual report to HEFCE by 1 December each year stating what it has done over the previous year to ensure that the duty is implemented.
 Following assessment of this report HEFCE writes back to the University to advise that in its opinion, the University does or does not have due regard to the need to prevent individuals from being drawn into terrorism.